 - Early Learning Program (Ages 2-4, Blake Lindner Thompson Early Childhood Learning Center)

-- Lower School (Lower Elementary KPrep–Grade 3, EBL Campus)
+- Lower School (Lower Elementary KPrep–Gr 3, EBL Campus)

-- Lower School (Upper Elementary Grades 4-6, Founders' Campus)
+- Lower School (Upper Elementary Gr 4-6, Founders' Campus)

 - Armleder Early Learning Program (PK3 – PK5, Downtown Cincinnati)